enthought/edge-examples/.dev/base-files/DEVELOPING.md

 * The "preflight" command group, accessed via ``python -m ci preflight``, allows you to test your app against a local JupyterHub process before publishing to Edge.
-This is important as it will allow you to catch problems with e.g. your app's authentication system, before publishing to Edge.
+This is important as it will allow you to catch problems with e.g. your app's authentication system before going to production.

 ## Local development tasks

 The ``python -m ci dev run`` and ``python -m ci dev test`` commands, respectively, will run and test your app outside of Docker and Edge.
-These run very quickly, and so are suited to day-to-day development.
+These run very quickly, and so are suited for routine use in your development cycle.

 ## Docker-container tasks